HIllya51/LunaTranslator/docs/en/README.md

 If the software is placed in special folders such as `C:\Program Files`, it may not work properly.

 <img src="https://image.lunatranslator.org/zh/cantstart/6.png"  width=400>

-## Update

-Updates are performed automatically by default.
-If automatic update fails, you can update manually.

-To update manually, simply download the new version and extract it to overwrite the previous directory.

-If you want to delete and re-download, be careful not to delete the userconfig folder, otherwise you will lose your previous settings!!!